First Hundred Years' War: French supremacy in the later reign of Philip Augustus

 If the conquests by arms ceased, Philip nevertheless extended his influence by taking advantage of problematic cases of inheritance.
 This was the case in Champagne on the accession of Theobald IV, which allowed him to reestablish his suzerainty.
 This was the case especially when the king recovered certain lands such as Issoudun, Bully, Alençon, Clermont-en-Beauvaisis and Ponthieu.

 The prosperity of the kingdom at the end of the reign of Philip Augustus is an established fact.
 It is estimated the annual surplus of the treasury was 25,210 livres in November 1221.
 On that date, the Treasury had in its coffers 157,036 livres, more than 80% of the total ordinary annual income of the monarchy.
 The testament of Philip Augustus, written in September 1222, confirms these figures, since the sum of its legacy amounted to 790,000 livres of Paris, nearly four years of revenue.
 This will was written while Philip was in a poor state of health and feared death.
 It will eventually occur ten months later.

 While he was in Pacy, Philip decided to attend an ecclesiastical assembly in Paris to prepare for a new crusade against the advice of his doctors.
 He did not survive the fatigue of travel and died on 14 July 1223 at Mantes.
-His body was brought to Paris, and his funeral was quickly organized, in Saint-Denis, in the presence of the great men of the kingdom.
+His body was brought to Paris, and his funeral was quickly organised, in Saint-Denis, in the presence of the great men of the kingdom.
 For the first time, the body of the King of France dressed in all the regalia is exposed for the veneration of the people before his burial in a solemn rite based on that of the kings of England.

 Poitou War

-Now crowned king of France, Louis VIII claimed that the English court had not fulfilled all the conditions of the treaty of 1217.
-Taking advantage of the minority of Henry III, he decided to seize the last English possessions in France.
+Now crowned king of France, Louis VIII 'the Lion' claimed that the English court had not fulfilled all the conditions of the treaty of 1217.
+Taking advantage of the minority of Henry III, he decided to seize the last English possessions in France starting with Poitou.
+On 24 June 1224, Louis gathered his army at Tours, before moving to Montreuil-Bellay.
+In response, Geoffrey de Neville was sent from England with a small force, including at least 15 knights of the royal household, and likely many more foot soldiers, as well as 2000 marks as reinforcement to the County of Poitou, reaching Poitou in June.